 As we drive back to Erlangen, I ask Landes about what it is that Germans love so much about their cars.
 She smiles.
 “Me, I just want my car to be practical and convenient,” she says.
 She does, however, enjoy driving the occasional 200 kilometers per hour—if not more—on Germany’s autobahns.
 “With a good BMW, you don’t feel the speed,” she says.

-Before I leave Erlangen, I sit down with Rolf Riedle, CEO of Primetals Technologies Germany (see pg.
-53 for the interview).
+Before I leave Erlangen, I sit down with Rolf Riedle, CEO of Primetals Technologies Germany.
 We discuss recent developments in the steel industry and the solutions the company location is setting out to pioneer.
 “We are ahead of our time,” he says, “even if development cycles have become noticeably shorter.”
 Riedle adds that, in Erlangen, they have been focusing on region-specific innovations for a long time, a strategy that has and will continue to serve them well.

 As our conversation comes to an end, I ask Riedle one of the “fun” questions that I like to have handy during interviews—questions that can add levity to the conversation or help me conclude a meeting with a little humor.
 “If you could, which would you choose,” I ask him, “delivery drones, high-speed tunnels, or flying cars?”
 Without hesitation and in good German tradition, Riedle opts for the flying cars.
 “They’re just the most fun,” he says.